barry786-dev/multi-page-contact-us-nodemailer-validation/README.md

     * document. methods

-## what you must understand here about using POST method?
+## what you need to understand here about using POST method?
 Resource [Stackoverflow](https://stackoverflow.com/questions/58230804/what-is-the-difference-between-post-api-call-and-form-submission-with-post-metho).

 **There are multiple ways to submit a form from the browser:**